 Victoria Harper was born in 1979, her tribes are Kwakiutl., Carrier and Cree.
 She started silver work in 1999 in an apprenticeship under her father Charles Harper who had been apprenticed under great Lylod Wadhams in the Mid-1970s.
 The other major influences of Victoria’s native designs are from her uncles, they are Douglas and Glen Harper, Paddy Seaweed, Dennis and George Matilpi, all of them are well known for their wood and jewelry carvings.

 Victoria is the third child born to Charles and Carol Harper.
-Victoria's artistic ancestry can be traced back on the North West coast to the Dawson and Wadhams family on her mothers' side, originally from the Mamalilikala people of Village Island.
+Victoria's artistic ancestry can be traced back to the North West coast to the Dawson and Wadhams family on her mother's side, originally from the Mamalilikala people of Village Island.